 “The SyncForce solution enables you to stay up to date about each other’s development activities to help you align your decisions.”

 De Gier: “Agility is key now, especially in the food sector.
-Many suppliers have seen a sharp drop in revenue from foodservice customers, whereas there has been a strong rise in demand from food retailers.
+Many suppliers have seen a sharp drop in revenue from food service customers, whereas there has been a strong rise in demand from food retailers.
 That calls for a fast response and rapid changes to the product portfolio.
 You can only be agile if you have access to reliable information when decisions need to be made.
-The successful companies are the ones that have their processes well under control.
+Successful companies are the ones that have their processes well under control.
 For us, that’s led to a significant rise in demand for further automation, so we’re currently experiencing one of our best years ever.”

 Dependent on global markets

 Oudenhooven: “The food sector is often dependent on global markets for its supplies, and the frequently changing border restrictions made it almost impossible for many companies to maintain stable production levels, let alone make rapid changes.
 SyncForce has proven its role in those processes.
 The SyncForce software platform gives the management team end-to-end access to all the product information from all the departments involved, both internally and externally, throughout the product development life cycle.
 That’s indispensable in today’s innovation processes.
-Moreover, the platform provides extremely valuable support in activities aimed at further improving the sustainability of products and manufacturing processes.”
+Moreover, the platform provides extremely valuable support in activities to further improve the sustainability of products and manufacturing processes.”